Cussa/alura-kafka-formation/README.md

 However, as the docker image starts the Kafka automatically, you will face some issues to do the replications change, as showed on the course.

 To make it a little bit easier, we can start some other containers and scale Kafka from Docker.
 To do that, you should first modify the file [`docker-compose-cluster.yml`](docker-compose-cluster.yml), changing the `KAFKA_ADVERTISED_HOST_NAME` to your local ip address.
 Then, you can run the following command: `docker-compose -f .\docker-compose-cluster.yml up --scale kafka=2 -d`.
 It will start to services for Kafka, with the replication set to 2 already.
 Changing this file, you can start even more containers running the Kafka with the replication.

+### Kafka: Batches, correlation ids e dead letters - Class 1

+- In the original, the instructor just create a new "Main" method for the batch processor.
+This is possible because you can run directly the file from the IDE.
+However, in C# that is not possible.
+So, to reproduce a similar behavior, I changed the [Main method](src\Ecommerce.Service.Users\UserService.cs) for the UserService and define that when it runs, it asks the which service it should run.
+In case you want both (New user creation and Batch service), you can run the service two times, one for each service.
+On the PS Script, you have the shortcuts for both of them.

 # Formação Kafka - Alura Cursos